 Formula for calculating the PTA:

-On the unaided audiogram, look at the results for the better hearing ear at 500, 1000 and 2000 Hz and add those three numbers together, then divide that total by three.
-The result is the Pure Tone Average.
+On the unaided audiogram, look at the results for the better hearing ear at 500, 1000, 2000 and 4000 Hz and add those four numbers together, then divide that total by four.
+The result is the 4-frequency Pure Tone Average.

 How do I get an application?